-Table 3 presents key measures for the quantitative analyses.
 Clinical members of the research team identified primary and secondary outcome measures, process measures, and mediating factors for each type of cancer.
-Following review, some of these have changed from those proposed in our original protocol due to data availability.
-Three outcomes initially identified (one primary and one secondary for prostate cancer, and one secondary for bladder cancer) were not available from our data sources.
-The information for prostate cancer outcomes (proportion of men treated by primary surgery who remain continent at 12 months and proportion of men treated by surgery with pre-operative erectile function who have erections sufficient for penetration at 12 months) was not available for the 'before' reconfiguration period in London Cancer and the Rest of England as it was not collected.
-We have replaced these with two new primary outcomes for prostate cancer, where information is available for the before and after periods (see Table 3 below).
+Four outcomes initially identified (one primary and one secondary for prostate cancer, one secondary outcome for bladder cancer, and one secondary outcome for OG cancer) were not available from our data sources.
+The information for prostate cancer outcomes (proportion of men treated by primary surgery who remain continent at 12 months, and proportion of men treated by surgery with pre-operative erectile function who have erections sufficient for penetration at 12 months) was not available for the 'before' reconfiguration period in London Cancer and the rest of England as it was not collected.
+We have replaced these with two new primary outcomes for prostate cancer, where information is available for the before and after periods (proportion of men with length of stay longer than 3 days, and proportion of men readmitted as an emergency within 90 days of surgery; see Table 3 below).
+Another secondary outcome for prostate cancer - diagnostic outcomes defined as proportion of men diagnosed with clinically significant prostate cancer - was split into two: 'over-treatment' and 'under-treatment'.
 One of our secondary outcomes for bladder cancer (proportion of patients offered neo-bladder reconstruction) was not available from our data sources and no replacement was available.
-Our patient co-applicant led the process of identifying items in the National Cancer Patient Experience Survey for analysis, covering e.g. patient choice of treatment, access to services, confidence in staff, communication, effectiveness of teamwork and opportunity to participate in research.
+One secondary outcome for OG cancer - surgical complications defined as anastomotic leak - was identified in the national audit data, but as explained above these data were not available to researchers.
+Our patient co-applicant led the process of identifying items in the NCPES for analysis, covering e.g. patient choice of treatment, confidence in staff, communication, effectiveness of teamwork and opportunity to participate in research.